bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >-
       Try an easy to use, powerful serverless backend you can setup in minutes.
-      It unifies relational data modeling with a native logic engine to help frontend, mobile and IoT developers be more productive.
+      Our proprietary edge processing technology allows you to serve dynamic, real-time data near users anywhere in the world to meet the response needs of demanding web, mobile and hardware clients.
     actions:
       - label: Try Free
         url: /pricing